 Our family-owned business began in a picturesque beach town before making the Redwoods home.
-During our extensive experience over the past 40 years, we have perfected the craft of redwood, from ethical sourcing to finishing and sending redwood furniture worldwide.
+During our extensive experience over the past 40 years, we have perfected the craft of redwood – from ethical sourcing and finishing, to sending redwood furniture worldwide.

 In the early 1970s, George Buck established Burlwood Industries in Carmel, CA. The business focused mainly on collecting driftwood from local beaches to use as landscape pieces.
 In the late 1970s, George entered the growing finished furniture market.
 He opened galleries from Carmel to the Bay area and moved north to Humboldt County, where the redwood was more plentiful.
 During this time he met and married Marilyn Landon.
 Marilyn managed the galleries in the Monterey area and helped grow the business exponentially.
 By the 1980s, the Bucks were distributing furniture all over the world.